Nico-Posada/The-Cyber-Cooperative-CTF-Writeups/zenobits/zenobits.md

 ![Image](./images/local.png)

-I'll save you the trouble of figuring this out, but it'll ask you for 50 unique and valid keys before giving you the flag, so I put together a script using pwntools to automate the key generation and key sending process for me.
+I'll save you the trouble of figuring this out, but it'll ask you for 50 unique and valid keys before giving you the flag, so I put together a script using pwntools to automate the key generation and key sending process.
 I'm not the best at python so it's a bit sloppy, but it works:
 ```py
 #!/usr/bin/env python3
 from pwn import *